Dennis-van-Gils/DvG_Arduino_PyQt_multithread_demo/README.rst

   Alternatively, you can simulate the Arduino by running `python demo_A_GUI_full.py simulate`.

 It features a graphical user-interface, with a PyQtGraph plot for fast real-time plotting of data.
-The main thread handles the GUI and redrawing of the plot, another thread deals with acquiring data from the Arduino at a fixed rate and a third thread maintains a thread-safe queue where messages to be sent out to the Arduino are managed.
+The main thread handles the GUI and redrawing of the plot, another thread deals with acquiring data (DAQ) from the Arduino at a fixed rate and a third thread maintains a thread-safe queue where messages to be sent out to the Arduino are managed.

 .. image:: /images/Arduino_PyQt_demo_with_multithreading.PNG